-To prepare students with the knowledge, skills and confidence to participate effectively in the community and the economy requires the development of skills that reflect the demands of century.
-Students the 21st undertaking Mathematics will develop their critical and creative oral and written communication, thinking, information & communication technologies (ICT) capability, ability to collaborate, and sense of personal and social responsibility - ultimately becoming lifelong learners who demonstrate initiative when facing a challenge.
+To prepare students with the knowledge, skills and confidence to participate effectively in the community and the economy requires the development of skills that reflect the demands of the 21st century.
+Students undertaking Mathematics will develop their critical and creative thinking, oral and written communication, information & communication technologies (ICT) capability, ability to collaborate, and sense of personal and social responsibility ultimately becoming lifelong learners who demonstrate initiative when facing a challenge.
 The use of technology to make connections between mathematical theory, practice and application has a positive effect on the development of conceptual understanding and student disposition towards mathematics.